Menu Content/Inhalt

 Burlington Crankshaft

-Model A Ford Now, after nearly 80 years, there is an integrally forged counter-slung crankshaft available for Model A engines built between 1928 and 1931 by the Ford Motor company.
+Now, after nearly 88 years plus, there is an integrally forged counter-slung crankshaft available for Model A engines built between 1928 and 1931 by the Ford Motor company.

 Forged overseas in a ISO 9002 (1998) and QS 9000 (2004) facility from 4340 non-twist steel, these aftermarket crankshafts are designed from original specifications for the Model A engine with the addition of the sling profiles from the late model B engine (also commonly called the model C engine, although there was never such a designation from the manufacturer.)